 For eight years, the MacBook Air has been in our reach, and for eight years it's hardly changed at all.
-Retina technology never made its way into the display despite the rumors suggesting so being traced back to 2013 or earlier.
-And it's been over a year and a half since the last minor speed bump, which broad the MacBook Air to Broadwell, rather than Intel's sixth-generation Skylake or seventh-generation Kaby Lake processors.
+Retina technology never made its way into the display despite rumors dating back to 2013 suggesting it would.
+And that goes without mentioning that it's been over a year and a half since the last minor speed bump, which introduced the MacBook Air to Broadwell.

 That means the time is ripe for a new model, a MacBook Air 2016 one might say, and rumors suggest that there could be some radical changes.
 They might include the retirement of the 11-inch MacBook Air in favor of a new, 15-inch version, expected to arrive sometime in the fall.

 - What is it?
 The next generation of Apple's entry-level notebook

 - When is it out?
 October 27, or not long thereafter

 - What will it cost?
 Likely starting at £749 (around $899, or AUS$1,399)

 If we do, however, it will likely be on October 27 when Apple is planning a keynote for the press.
 As MacRumors has reported, integration with the unannounced MacBooks has appeared in macOS Sierra 10.12.1, which has already arrived for beta testers.
 As Apple CEO Tim Cook suggests, the best we can do right now is to "stay tuned."